Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 16 November 2025 21.25.08 UTC
+- WIB: Minggu, 16 November 2025 22.25.12 UTC
-- WITA: Minggu, 16 November 2025 22.25.08 UTC
+- WITA: Minggu, 16 November 2025 23.25.12 UTC
-- WIT: Minggu, 16 November 2025 23.25.08 UTC
+- WIT: Senin, 17 November 2025 00.25.12 UTC

 Kutipan Inspiratif:
-"Someone Asked me what is UR attitude then i simply replied ?
-BEING SINGLE IS MY ATTITUDE"
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

-Kategori: attitude
+Kategori: friendship